FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

 **Table 7.6 ADVANCED ERROR CODES**

 .. list-table::
-   :widths: 50 50
+   :widths: 33 33 34
    :header-rows: 0

+   * - **Code**
+     - **Reason**
+     - **Solution**

    * - 1000
      - Inflow Fp on a Ch Interior Element
+     - To run in display mode, set the graphics mode in CONT.DAT and the plotting hydrograph in INFLOW.DAT.

    * - 1000
      - Inflow Ch on a Ch Interior Element
+     - Move inflow node or realign channel.

    * - 1000
      - Outflow Ch on a Ch Interior Element
+     - Move inflow node or realign channel.

    * - 1000
      - Outflow Fp on a Ch Interior Element
+     - Move outflow node or realign channel.

    * - 1000
      - Stage Time Relationship on a Ch Interior Element
+     - Move outflow node or realign channel.

    * - 1000
      - Full ARF on a Ch Interior Element
+     - Move outflow node or realign channel.

    * - 1000
      - Partial ARF on a Ch Interior Element
+     - Delete ARF or realign channel.

    * - 1000
      - WRF on a Ch Interior Element
+     - Delete ARF or realign channel.

    * - 1000
      - Hs inlet on a Ch Interior Element
+     - Delete WRF or realign channel.

    * - 1000
      - Hs outlet on a Ch Interior Element
+     - Move hydraulic structure or realign channel.

    * - 1000
      - Levee on a Ch Interior Element
+     - Move hydraulic structure of realigning channel.

    * - 1000
      - Multiple Channel on a Channel Interior Element
+     - Realign levee or realign channel.

    * - 1000
      - Channel Width is Greater Than the Element Width.
        Channel Left and Right Bank Elements Should Be Separated
+     - Realign multiple channel.
+       See reference manual.

    * - 1000
      - Channel Grid Element Will Require Separate Left and Right Bank Elements
+     - Realign right bank.
+       Extend right bank way from left bank.

    * - 1000
      - Channel Extension Exceeds the Grid System Boundary
+     - Realign right bank.

    * - 1000
      - Channel Element Extends Into Interior of the Channel Element Instead Extend the Channel Into Another Bank Element

-   * - \
-     - To run in display mode, set the graphics mode in CONT.DAT and the plotting hydrograph in INFLOW.DAT.

-   * - \
-     - Move inflow node or realign channel.

-   * - \
-     - Move inflow node or realign channel.

-   * - \
-     - Move outflow node or realign channel.

-   * - \
-     - Move outflow node or realign channel.

-   * - \
-     - Move outflow node or realign channel.

-   * - \
-     - Delete ARF or realign channel.

-   * - \
-     - Delete ARF or realign channel.

-   * - \
-     - Delete WRF or realign channel.

-   * - \
-     - Move hydraulic structure or realign channel.

-   * - \
-     - Move hydraulic structure of realigning channel.

-   * - \
-     - Realign levee or realign channel.

-   * - \
-     - Realign multiple channel.
-       See reference manual.

-   * - \
-     - Realign right bank.
-       Extend right bank way from left bank.

-   * - \
-     - Realign right bank.

-   * - \
-     - Realign right bank.

-   * - \
      - Realign right bank.

    * - 1000
      - Channel Element is Repeated in the CHAN.DAT File.